Lemon Hart Navy Spiced Rum

 In the Glass 8.5/10

 The initial aroma from the glass is very pleasant.
-Things begin with a candied sweetness reminiscent of Butterscotch and/or Rum & Butter Lifesaver candies.
+A candied sweetness reminiscent of Butterscotch and/or Rum & Butter Lifesaver candies rises into the breezes.
 Within that candied aroma I sense the spiciness of cinnamon, cloves, and cardamom as well as perhaps a touch of orange zest.
 There are obvious vanilla notes, a very light indication of treacle and hints of tobacco and oak which appear only after the glass sits for a few minutes.

 In the Mouth 51/60

 The rum is bottled at 43 % alcohol by volume which gives the rum perhaps a little more of an alcohol push than many of the other spiced rums in the market which are bottled at 40 % (or even lower).
-Yet I find the rum smooth, even in the finish.
+Yet I find the rum fairly smooth, even in the finish.
 There is a strong cinnamon like spiciness which leaves the tonsils glowing; but I sense very little if any alcohol astringency.
 The rum exits with flavours of candied caramel, treacle and baking spices with the spiciness building up (in a nice way) when you are sipping the rum neat.
-Even after a few minutes I still feel a nice cinnamon heat on the tongue and back of the throat with a little cloves and white pepper.
+Even after a few minutes I still feel a nice cinnamon heat on the tongue and back of the throat with a little cloves and white pepper as well adding to the pleasant heat.

 The Afterburn 8.5/10